-- white beans
+- lima beans

-Other high-potassium foods include:
+Other high potassium foods include:

 - canned tomato products

-- juices such as prune, carrot, and tomato
+- juices, such as prune, carrot, and tomato

-- proteins such as white beans, clams, halibut, soybeans, tuna, lima beans, and cod
+- proteins, such as white beans, clams, halibut, soybeans, tuna, lima beans, and cod

 - stone fruits, particularly dried prunes, apricots, and peaches